ramasamysaranya/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **Procedure**
 ## PROCEDURE

-1. Open Quartus II and create a new project using File → New Project Wizard.
+1.Open Quartus Prime and create a new project for the SISO Shift Register.

-2. Enter the project name and select the required FPGA device.

-3. Create a new Verilog HDL file using File → New → Verilog HDL File.

-4. Write the Verilog program for the SISO (Serial-In Serial-Out) shift register and save the file with a `.v` extension.
+2.Create a new Verilog HDL file and enter the Verilog program for the 4-bit SISO Shift Register.

+3.Define the inputs CLK, SI, and CLEAR, and the serial output SO.

+4.Implement the 4-bit shift register using a 4-bit register tmp.

+5.Apply the CLEAR signal to reset the register to 0000.

+6.On every positive edge of the clock, shift the stored data by one position and load the serial input into the first bit.

+7.Assign the last bit of the register to the serial output SO.

-5. Set the Verilog module as the Top-Level Entity of the project.
+8.Save the Verilog file and set it as the Top-Level Entity.

-6. Compile the design using Processing → Start Compilation and check for errors or warnings.
+9.Compile the design using Start Compilation and check for errors.

-7. Open Tools → University Program → Simulation Waveform Editor to create the input waveform.

-8. Add the required input and output signals such as clock (clk), serial input (si), clear/reset, and serial output (so).
+10.Open the RTL Viewer to verify the generated SISO Shift Register circuit.

+11.Open the Simulation Waveform Editor and add CLK, CLEAR, SI, and SO signals.

-9. Apply suitable values to the serial input and clock signals and save the waveform file.
+12.Apply suitable input combinations and clock pulses to verify the shifting operation.

-10. Perform functional simulation and observe the shifting of the input data through the register.
+13.Simulate the circuit and observe the output waveform.

-11. Verify that the serial data appears at the serial output after the required clock cycles.
+14.Verify that the serial input data appears at the serial output after passing through the 4-bit register.

-12. Confirm that the simulated output matches the expected SISO shift-register operation.
+15.Compare the simulation results with the expected functional behavior and verify the operation of the SISO Shift Register.

 **PROGRAM**